Reduced-Order Hydrodynamic Modelling of a Sphere Near a Wall Using Sparse Regression and Neural Networks

-To assess the predictive capability of our nonlinear analytical model, the ODE is integrated in time and the resulting heave–decay response is compared against the CFD trajectories.
+To assess the predictive capability of our non-linear analytical model, the ODE is integrated in time and the resulting heave–decay response is compared against the CFD trajectories.
 The second–order equation

 is recast as a first–order system by introducing the state vector

 One explicit fourth–order Runge--Kutta (RK4) step from $t_n$ to $t_{n+1}=t_n+\Delta t_n$ is then given by